lukaszmoskwa/rasa-node-action-server/README.md

 node index.js
 ```

 The `RasaNodeActionServer` by default will start an express server on `localhost:5055`.
+For more examples, [check out](https://github.com/Lykos94/rasa-node-action-server/tree/master/examples) the `examples` folder on Github.

 ## Rasa Custom Connectors